Namibia (Africa)Advice for All Destinations Vaccinations Malaria Malaria Map Other Health Risks Alerts News

-- Malaria risk is present throughout the year in the Kunene River, Caprivi and Kavango regions.
-There is a high risk of malaria during November to June in the following regions: Ohangwena, Omaheke, Omusati, Oshana, Oshikoto and Otjozondjupa.
-There is low risk of malaria in all other areas of Namibia throughout the year.
+- Malaria risk is present throughout the year but highest during November to June, in the north and north eastern regions of the country, including Omaheke.
+There is low to no risk of malaria in all other areas including the Skeleton Coast.

 - Malaria precautions are essential.
 Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.

 - Check with your doctor or nurse about suitable antimalarial tablets.